Seravo/docs/_posts/2015-10-11-mailcatcher.md

 ## MailCatcher
 ![mailcatcher in Vagrant]({{site.baseurl}}/images/mailcatcher-example.png)

-MailCatcher is web app which can be used to mimic real mail server.
-It's used in Vagrant to prevent WP from sending mail out of the system to actual recipients.
-It just tells WordPress that mail was sended successfully and saves the contents for the developer to see.
+MailCatcher is a web app which can be used to mimic a real-life mail server.
+It's used in Vagrant to prevent WP from sending mail out of the development environment to actual recipients.
+It simply tells WordPress that mail was sent successfully and saves the contents for the developer to see.

 You can find MailCatcher at the address: **mailcatcher.{sitename}.local**